RafaelChoza/RafaelChoza/README.md

 - Beaverages Recipes from API: This app use an API (TheCockTailDB) and use React, TypeScript, Tailwind, Zustand, Zod, , you can add your Favorites Beaverages recipes to Favorites Page and also delete them. ---> https://gorgeous-sprite-70a302.netlify.app/
 - Product administrator: Fullstack project.
 An A rest-API with backend with Node.js, using PostGreSQL data base, react and typescript on frontend. ---> https://rest-api-typescript-frontend-beige.vercel.app/
 - Expenses administrator: FullStack Project.
 A webpage created with Python and Django ---> https://rafaelchoza.pythonanywhere.com
+- FullStack Integrated System for Machining Workshop Management: Developed a complete enterprise solution using ReactJS, TailwindCSS, and TypeScript on the frontend, and Java SpringBoot with MySQL on the backend.
+The system manages work orders, clients, inventory, and productivity reports, focusing on usability, operational efficiency, and scalability for manufacturing workshops ---> https://main2.d1kdtg0mqkoh4a.amplifyapp.com/#/